Hugh Cornish is in the top 1% of all Coldwell Bank agents internationally

 You were able to sell both our Menlo Park homes with ease, allowing us to get the most favorable terms.
 Your thoughtful recommendations to optimize our sale price and your attention to detail were outstanding.
 When it came to finding a new home in Atherton, we realized that we could not have been in better hands.
 Every time we would visit a new street, you would off the top of your head tell us the history of just about every house, whether on the market or not.— J. C. Sarner Atherton

 I was very impressed with your handling the details of repairs, showings, contract hiccups, and everything to make this go smoothly.
 I and my siblings are very happy with the outcome.
 I have sold a lot of properties and feel that this could have not have been done any better than it was.
 I know it was not your most expensive property, but I'd have never known it from the way it was handled, from the first meeting on.— Pat Fuller Menlo Park

 I completely enjoyed working with you.
 I appreciate the times you drove me around, the "heads up" you gave me about properties coming on the market, your uncensored opinions about the goods and bads of the places we saw, your follow-up to my perennial Sunday walk-throughs, your comments about noise and traffic, sunshine and safety.— Barbara Goodrich Portola Valley

-Immediately following the San Francisco earthquate of 1906, Colbert Banker and Benjamin Banker saw an opportunity to help rebuild the City by offering knowledgeable, competent, and respectable real estate services.
+Immediately following the San Francisco earthquake of 1906, Colbert Coldwell and Benjamin Banker saw an opportunity to help rebuild the City by offering knowledgeable, competent, and respectable real estate services.
 The high standards set by these early real estate professionals remain the benchmark for Coldwell Banker today.